manrajgrover/MokshaWebsite/README.md

 # Contribution Guidelines

-1. Everyone will fork this repository and submit Pull request.
-2. If anyone is not aware of Git, please watch some good lectures before contributing.
+No further contributions will be accepted.
+This repository is not maintained anymore.